prebid/Prebid.js/libraries/ortbConverter/README.md

 })
 ```

-If you know that a particular ORTB request/response pair deals with exclusively one mediaType, you may also pass it directly in the [context parameter](#context):
+If you know that a particular ORTB request/response pair deals with exclusively one mediaType, you may also pass it directly in the [context parameter](#context).
+Note that - compared to the above - this has additional effects, because `context.mediaType` is also considered during `imp` generation - see [special context properties](#special-context).

 ```javascript
 registerBidder({